kylemurray2/SARTS/README.md

     -u, --unwrap          Unwrap interferograms (default: True)
     -m, --make-ifgs       Make the interferograms (default: True)
     -n, --nproc           Number of parallel processes.
-Use 1 for no parallelization (default: 5) -f, --noFringe        Use this flag if you are not using Fringe psds. (default: True)
+Use 1 for no parallelization (default: 5) -f, --nodolphin        Use this flag if you are not using dolphin psds. (default: True)

 11. Recommended to use MintPy to estimate the time series and velocities.
 MintPy can use the unwrapped ifgs and geom_files we created.